Institution of Engineers, Bangladesh: Membership

 Every professional engineer of Bangladesh is invited to join the Institution of Engineers, Bangladesh (IEB).
-As of 2020, it has over 41,500 members.
+As of 2024, it has over 60,000 members.

-IEB membership has three categories – Fellowship, Membership and Associate Membership.
-These categories are based on the experience of the member in the engineering field.

-Members of all three categories are entitled to use the title "Engr." before their names.

 Board of Accreditation for Engineering and Technical Education (BAETE)

 Board of Accreditation for Engineering and Technical Education (BAETE) is a non-governmental body that provides accreditation for engineering programs within the jurisdiction of Bangladesh.
 It operates as an independent and autonomous agency of the Institution of Engineers, Bangladesh (IEB).

-BAETE represents the Institution of Engineers, Bangladesh, a provisional signatory of Washington Accord, an international accreditation agreement for undergraduate professional engineering academic degrees.
+BAETE represents the Institution of Engineers, Bangladesh, a full signatory of Washington Accord, an international accreditation agreement for undergraduate professional engineering academic degrees.
+Under the leadership of A F M Saiful Amin as the chairman of the board, BAETE achieved the full signatory recognition of Washington Accord on 12 June 2024, with effect from 2023, through a unanimous decision of all 23 signatories of the accord.
 BAETE is also a full member of Network of Accreditation Bodies for Engineering Education in Asia (NABEEA).
 BAETE also represents IEB in The Federation of Engineering Institutions of Asia and the Pacific (FEIAP).